 What does this look like in a First-Year Writing classroom?

-We encourage all instructors to use the Homer Babbidge Library’s Undergraduate Research Classroom (Level 1) for these sessions.
+We encourage all instructors, particularly at the Storrs campus, to use the Homer Babbidge Library’s Undergraduate Research Classroom (Level 1) for these sessions.
 The URC includes a projection system and computers for all students.
 In addition, you should include elements of information literacy throughout the semester, because it is impossible to cover all the important aspects in a single session.
+Check with your regional coordinator for campus library liaisons.
+And you can always access the UConn Libraries main “Homer” page [link embedded].

-Instructions for how to schedule a classroom are located in the resources section of this workbook on page 177.
+Instructions for how to schedule a classroom are located in the resources section of the Storrs Introduction Week Resource Book.

 For new FYW instructors: How do I build InfoLit into my course?